Where did talents go? #quitmyjob

 Some posts from Instagram #quitmyjob.

-There’s no foolproof way of guaranteeing a rewarding client-freelancer relationship.
-I generally avoid three types of freelancers:
+I generally avoid three types of freelancers.

 “A freelancer is technically a business owner.”